-The Velocity Scheduling System (VSS) is a complete visual system for job shop scheduling and machine shop scheduling.
+The Velocity Scheduling System (VSS) is a complete visual system for job shop and machine shop scheduling.
 It is NOT software but works with any ERP or no ERP.
 It is a visual scheduling board, visual planning board, detailed planning, key metrics and includes a process for on-going improvement.
 It is based on the Theory of Constraints Drum Buffer Rope.

-If you’re here because you need help NOW –> Immediately sign up for the webinar to learn How to Get More Jobs Done Faster and what you can do immediately to make a difference.
+If you’re here because you need help NOW –> Immediately sign up for the scheduling webinar to learn How to Get More Jobs Done Faster and what you can do immediately to make a difference.
 After that, come back here to learn more about job shop scheduling and how our Velocity Scheduling System Coaching Program works.

 This system was developed for highly complex and custom job shops and machine shops because these shops struggled with: